 Prior to her current work, Janet accumulated the following set of experiences…

 Healthcare Activist (2010-present)

-Patient and activist, self-treating a case of panhypopituitarism when America’s best board-certified physicians (Stanford, Cedars-Sinai, PAMF) failed to treat the condition (2010-2013)
+- Patient and activist, self-treating a case of panhypopituitarism when America’s best board-certified endocrinologists failed to treat the condition (2010-2013)

 Self-Educating Entrepreneur (2010-present)

-An Entrepreneur’s Guide to Building a Strong Support Network (request invite to access the document)
+- An Entrepreneur’s Guide to Building a Strong Support Network (request invite to view)

-Dating Data: Crunching the Numbers of First Kisses
+- Dating Data: Crunching the Numbers on First Kisses

 Also, feel free to reach out!
 I’m always open to meeting growth-oriented individuals.
 In particular, people involved in…

 - Patient-Focused Healthcare